umlaeute/OSCkeylogger/README.txt

 to a (potentially remote) OSC-receiver.

 USAGE (GUI):
-start the OSkeyloggerGUI (see below), which should pop up a small window, where you will see which key is currently pressed in which window, and where you are sending those events.
+start the OSCkeyloggerGUI (see below), which should pop up a small window, where you will see which key is currently pressed in which window, and where you are sending those events.
 If you want to change the destination, click on "configure" and enter the new host/port